nest-desktop/nest-desktop/docs/developer/stages/documentation.rst

    make clean; make html

-Start the python server to serve the documentation locally, i.e. available only on your personal machine.
+Start the Python server to serve the documentation locally, i.e. available only on your personal machine.

 .. code-block:: bash